SeSAMe is designed to process Illumina Infinium DNA methylation data. It currently supports EPIC, HM450 and HM27 platforms.

 The openSesame pipeline is composed of noob, nonlinear dye bias correction and pOOBAH, achieved through:

 idat_dir is the directory containing all the IDAT files (they can be present under nested sub-directories).
+This is meant for tha quick start default.

 behind the scene.